Published Oct 05, 2017

 Frankenfriend gets recognition at film festivals

-Frankenfriend, which is the work of Creative Writing for Entertainment grad Charles Kline, made the 2017 Midsummer Scream Halloween Festival Official Selection list and won second place at the Boomtown Film and Music Festival.
+Frankenfriend, which is the work of Creative Writing grad Charles Kline, made the 2017 Midsummer Scream Halloween Festival Official Selection list and won second place at the Boomtown Film and Music Festival.
 Selected films for the Boomtown Film and Music Festival had to meet a specific set of criteria which included paying homage to screenwriter Caroline Thompson best known for her writing on Edward Scissorhands, The Addams Family, The Nightmare Before Christmas, and The Corpse Bride.